 In this article, we’ll take a look at how data scraping can be used to grow your business.

-Data scraping, also as known as web scraping, is a technique in which a computer program extracts huge volumes of data from websites where regular-format data can be detected and processed into easy-to-read structured formats.
+Data scraping, also known as web scraping, is a technique to extract huge volumes of data from websites where regular-format data can be detected and processed into easy-to-read structured formats.

 There are numerous reasons why businesses and individuals scrape data from websites.
-Here are some common data scraping use case examples.
+In this article, we have listed some common data scraping use case examples.

 Price monitoring in E-commerce